Remember the story of Goldilocks?

 Best Neutral Running Shoe for Marathons

-The Saucony Triumph ISO 5 is an ideal marathon shoe–lightweight, durable, fast, and comfortable over long distances.
+The Saucony Triumph 17 is an ideal marathon shoe–lightweight, durable, fast, and comfortable over long distances.

 The outsole uses a Tri-Flex Crystal rubber compound that protects the shoes against wear and tear of high mileage training programs, while also covering contact points.